wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-connectivity/includes/4-implement-zero-trust-model.md

 Using gated access to resources with dynamic trust decisions allows you to grant access to certain assets from any device.
 At the same time, you can restrict access to high-value assets on other devices.

-If attackers compromise a single device, Zero Trust prevents them from “hopping” across the network using stolen credentials.
+If attackers compromise a single device, Zero Trust prevents them from "hopping" across the network using stolen credentials.
 Only the initial device is compromised.

 ### Zero Trust Microsoft 365 and Azure